FellowshipOfThePing/heyhue/README.md

     hue connect
     ```

-    > Running this command will prompt you to enter in your Hue Bridge's IP address and a valid username.
-To find this information, see the [Configuring the CLI](#configuring-the-CLI) section below.
+    > This command will prompt you to press the button on your Hue Bridge, so make sure it's nearby before running it.

-3. Paste in your IP address and username, and hit return

-## Configuring the CLI